Skip to content

 This is the GTM Identity Crisis.
 It usually happens when a company scales from $10M to $50M ARR.
 You attempt to layer on a second motion before mastering the first, or worse, you pick the wrong motion entirely based on "what worked for Slack" rather than what the math dictates for your unit economics.

 To fix this, you must stop viewing Top-Down (Sales-Led) and Bottom-Up (Product-Led) as marketing choices.
 They are mathematical constraints dictated by your ACV and product complexity.
-Getting this wrong isn't just a marketing error; it is a capital efficiency death sentence in the 2025 funding environment.
+Getting this wrong isn't just a marketing error; it is a capital efficiency material risk in the 2025 funding environment.

 The Math: Benchmarking Your Motion